disaster-capitalism/topic-modelling/README.md

 This will initialize the git submodule `scrape-corpus` and fetch its content.

 ## Requirements
 Running the analyses requires the scraped text from the pdf files of the corpus "Studies on Water" issued by the OECD.
-The scraped text must be stored in a json file.
-Checkout the instructions on the submodule [page](https://github.com/disaster-capitalism/scrape-corpus) on how to obtain these json files.
+The scraped text must be stored in a JSON file.
+Checkout the instructions on the submodule [page](https://github.com/disaster-capitalism/scrape-corpus) on how to obtain these JSON files.

 The STM analysis in written in R (version 4.1.2).
 The following R packages are required and can be installed by running the R command: